List of NCAA men's volleyball programs: Structure

+Another Division II conference, the Great Lakes Valley Conference (GLVC), added men's volleyball for the 2026 season.
+Five full GLVC members played men's volleyball in the 2024 season, with Lewis, McKendree, and Quincy in the MIVA and Maryville and Missouri S&T as independents.
+Rockhurst became the sixth GLVC member to sponsor the sport in the 2025 season, and Southwest Baptist will become the seventh in the 2026 season.
+Lewis and McKendree will remain in the MIVA, with the other full GLVC members being joined by former independents Rockhurst and Thomas More plus transitional Division II member Jamestown.

 In Division III, the conference alignment radically changed with the creation of that division's NCAA championship.
 Before the 2012 season, the majority of the Division III schools with men's volleyball programs were members of the North East Collegiate Volleyball Association (NECVA).
 Other Division III schools were members of other leagues, among them the New England Collegiate Conference, and the Eastern College Athletic Conference (ECAC).
 Teams from the ECAC were members of the NECVA.
 After the NCAA announced the creation of the D-III championship, the NECVA disbanded after the 2011 season.
 Two all-sports conferences whose men's volleyball programs had previously formed NECVA divisions—the CUNY Athletic Conference and Great Northeast Athletic Conference—began officially sponsoring the sport.
 Two other D-III all sports conferences, the United East Conference (then known as the North Eastern Athletic Conference) and Skyline Conference, also started sponsoring men's volleyball.
 The volleyball-only United Volleyball Conference was founded in 2010 in advance of the establishment of the NCAA D-III championship; another volleyball-only circuit, the Continental Volleyball Conference (CVC), was formed the following year.
 In 2014, the CVC amicably split along regional lines, with the Eastern members retaining the conference name (plus their automatic bid to the D-III championship) and the Midwestern members forming the new Midwest Collegiate Volleyball League.
 The Allegheny Mountain Collegiate Conference, Middle Atlantic Conference, and Northern Athletics Collegiate Conference all began sponsoring men's volleyball in the 2018 season.
 The New Jersey Athletic Conference added the sport in the 2019 season, but did not sponsor it beyond that season after all of its men's volleyball members moved that sport to other leagues.
-The College Conference of Illinois and Wisconsin and Colonial States Athletic Conference started men's volleyball competition in the 2020 season.
+The College Conference of Illinois and Wisconsin and Colonial States Athletic Conference started men's volleyball competition in the 2020 season; the latter conference would merge with the United East Conference after the 2023 season, with the merged league operating under the United East banner.
+The Old Dominion Athletic Conference and Presidents' Athletic Conference added men's volleyball in the 2024–25 season. and the Landmark Conference will add the sport in 2026–27.